johnnypesola/docker-eaton-ipp-esxi/README.md

 (Only tested with USB use).

+## Status

+Not working at the moment.
+Eaton IPP won't execute the script file shutdown_esxi.sh no matter what.

 ## Description

 This is the Git repo for a Docker container installing Eatons Intelligent-Power-Protector software which allows you to control and setup actions for your Eaton UPS throught a web interface.